 Stacey Wright, whose father passed away from esophageal cancer.

 April is Esophageal Cancer Awareness Month.
 Unfortunately, symptoms typically present once the disease has advanced into the final stages.
-It is estimated that 15,690 deaths from this disease will occur in 2017.

 Whether he was just too scared of a doctor’s visit, or thought there wasn’t anything terribly wrong, the diagnosis came a little too late.
 Dad was diagnosed with Stage IV (4) esophageal cancer (adenocarcinoma) on February 17th 2016.
 Dad passed away on April 28th that same year.
 To say watching his demise was heartbreaking, is an understatement.